Al1babax/bot1/README.md

 ## Setup Instructions

 - Prerequisites
   - A Discord Bot, and a token for this bot
   - A server to which you can invite this bot
   - Your bot should be in that server, and should have the following positions: read and write messages, manage roles.
-- clone this repo
+- clone this repository
 - create and activate virtual environment and install pip dependencies
 - Setup up credentials and configuration
   - Copy `.env.example` to `.env`
   - Edit `.env` to include your real Discord bot token
   - Copy `config.ini.example` to `config.ini`
   - Edit `config.ini` to contain your Guild_id, Channel_id, and User_id
   - Edit `config.ini` to set feature flags to `1` for the features you would like to use
 - Run the bot
   - `python src/main.py`
 - Running the tests:
   - `python -m pytest tests/`
   - Note: this must be run from the root directory of the repository.

 ## Discord bot functions